Do you want to know more about Stora Enso?

-As much as renewable resources, innovation too is essential in the bioeconomy.
-We aim to address trends and developments that affect our customers and end-consumers, while driving solutions to reduce dependence on fossil-based materials.
+Our approach to innovation combines our capabilities with renewable materials to drive change towards a more sustainable future.
+We address trends that affect our customers and end-consumers, while advancing solutions to reduce dependence on fossil-based materials.

-Innovation themes at Stora Enso include a focus on wood for construction, fiber-based solutions for packaging, hygiene and textile applications, bio-based breakthrough material and chemical applications, as well as digitalisation and platform business.
+Innovation themes at Stora Enso include a focus on wooden construction, fiber-based solutions for packaging, hygiene and textile applications, lignin-based breakthrough material and chemical applications, as well as digitalisation and platform business.
 Addressing broader markets and different areas in the circular bioeconomy, our focus on innovation has resulted in a number of recent launches and communications, which you can read more about below.